mikeprivette/awesome-sec-challenges/README.md

 - [Cryptopals](https://cryptopals.com/) - A site to learn about cryptography through problem-solving and programming.
 - [CryptoHack](https://cryptohack.org/) - A free platform for learning modern cryptography.
 - [MysteryTwister C3](https://www.mysterytwisterc3.org/en/) - A variety of tasks and riddles (challenges) at four levels of difficulty.

+## Web 3

+*This is a list of challenges that teach you about secure Web3 (smart contracts, blockchain, solidity, etc.) practices.*

+- [DeFiVulnLabs](https://github.com/SunWeb3Sec/DeFiVulnLabs) - A site to learn about Web3 solidity security training on Foundry.